What is Nanite?

 Arkitekt Ventures

-Arkitekt Ventures is an early-stage venture fund focused on innovative healthcare delivery models and the application of frontier technology in medicine, investing in entrepreneurs transforming advanced science into health solutions.
+An early-stage investment fund focused on healthcare delivery models and the application of frontier technologies to enhance human health outcomes.

 What's next for Nanite?